avinav-26th/avinav-26th/README.md

 <!-- ### broadcasting live<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="24px"> -->

-I'm a budding Android App Developer, in love with flutter and a DevOps Enthusiast.
+- I'm a budding Android App Developer, in love with flutter and a DevOps Enthusiast.
-Nowadays hanging out with K8s and Docker....these guys are awesome Currently persuing Integrated M.Sc. in Mathematics and Computing from Birla Institute of Technology Mesra, Ranchi
+- Nowadays hanging out with K8s and Docker....these guys are awesome
+- Currently persuing Integrated M.Sc. in Mathematics and Computing from Birla Institute of Technology Mesra, Ranchi
+- 🎯 I got selected in Script Winter of Contributing(SWoC) as an Android Developer

+- 🎯 Contributed to Delta Winter of Contributing (DWoC), held by Nit Trichy\
+- 📱Talks about Android App Development

 #### My TechStack